MannLabs/alphatims/README.md

 # AlphaTims

-An open-source python package for efficient accession and analysis of Bruker TimsTOF raw data from the [Mann department at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).
+An open-source python package for efficient accession and analysis of Bruker TimsTOF raw data from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).

 * [**AlphaTims**](#alphatims)
   * [**About**](#about)